OpenVidu/openvidu-cloud-devops/cloudformation-openvidu/README.md

 3. Next, you see the **Cloud Formation** Dashboard where you have to press *Create Stack*.

-4. Once there, you must upload [this](https://github.com/OpenVidu/openvidu-cloud-devops/blob/master/cloudformation-openvidu/CF-OpenVidu.json) file we provide and press Next.
+4. Once there, you must upload [this](https://s3-eu-west-1.amazonaws.com/aws.openvidu.io/CF-OpenVidu.json) file we provide and press Next.

-## Turn and Self signed certificate
+## Self signed certificate

 1. Now, you should see a list of Parameters.